 As more people become engaged in the problem and act together towards a solution, together we can more widely distribute the required changes to reduce our demand for plastic.

-We need to encourage and enable plastic free schools, in turn, educating the next generation about less wasteful behaviours.
+We need to encourage and enable plastic-free schools, in turn, educating the next generation about less wasteful behaviors.
 Engaging local businesses to reduce plastic waste, looping in clubs and other networks all play a role in shifting whole communities to plastic-free.